Skip to content

 Financial Planning With Path

 • Can I afford to retire at 55?
-Path models your savings trajectory, Social Security benefits, and spending needs
+Models your savings trajectory, Social Security, and spending needs

 • How much house can I afford?
-It factors in your income, savings rate, and local housing costs
+Factors in income, savings rate, and local housing data

 • What happens if I take time off work?
 Model career breaks and see the long-term impact

 • Should I go back to school?
-Project the ROI of an advanced degree based on typical salary increases
+Projects ROI of an advanced degree based on typical salary increases

 529 College Savings Plans